dbiscalchin/urlinput/README.md

 });
 ```

-The following themes are avaliable:
+The following themes are available:
 - **default**: Just load default settings.
 Can be omitted.
 - **bootstrap**: Apply a [Bootstrap](http://getbootstrap.com/) styling.